 The UKVI points calculator self assessment facility can be used to check whether an individual would be likely to obtain sufficient points to be eligible under Tier 5.

 Migrants sponsored researchers will initially be given a visa for a maximum period of 24 months, or the time given in the CoS plus one month, whichever is shorter; and are not permitted to switch into other employment once in the UK.

-The School in which the sponsored researcher will be working are responsible for checking entitlement to work in the UK on the individuals arrival and also for undertaking the migrant tracking and monitoring responsibilities; for sponsored researchers who's stay at the University is for over a year, this will include the requirement for the department to carry out an annual check to ensure the individual is still entitled to work in the UK.
+The School in which the sponsored researcher will be working are responsible for checking entitlement to work in the UK on the individuals arrival and also for undertaking the migrant tracking and monitoring responsibilities.

 The School will also need to contact their Faculty Office to set up an honorary staff record for the sponsored researcher, which will grant them academic status and will include details of their immigration status.
 The honorary staff appointment end date must be no later than the end date of the individual's visa.
 If any further work is undertaken after the individual returns to their home country, a new separate honorary staff appointment must be set up in PIMS using a job title that specifies 'overseas access only'.

 If an overseas national requiring permission to work in the UK is visiting the University to take part in more short-term academic activity (eg to give a lecture, as an external examiner or participate in a selection panel) then the Visitor Undertaking a Permitted Paid Engagement or (for unpaid work) Business Visitor routes apply.

 The formal offer of employment will confirm that the offer is subject to providing satisfactory documentary proof of entitlement to work in the UK in the job they have been appointed to, in line with the Immigration, Asylum and Nationality Act 2006.